taocpp/PEGTL/doc/Extra-Reference.md

 template< typename Rule > unescape< Rule > : nothing< Rule > {};
 ```

-and some useful specializations for some generic rules and some specific rules defined in [`include/tao/pegtl/example/escaped.hpp`](Example-Reference.md#escapedhpp).
+and some useful specializations for some generic rules, and some specific rules defined in [`include/tao/pegtl/example/escaped.hpp`](Example-Reference.md#escapedhpp), that might be part of a rule for strings with escape sequences.
 Please check out `include/tao/pegtl/extra/unescape.hpp` to see which individual unescape action is attached to which rule by `unescape<>`.